Back to UBQ blog

 Landfill Gases a Top Concern

 Modern landfills are, according to the EPA, sophisticated facilities designed to protect us against toxic contaminants.
 However, these systems do not always operate as intended, especially while the landfill is still being filled.
+The burning of waste in landfills can release harmful substances such as nitrogen oxides and particulate matter, which pose significant threats to public health and contribute to global warming.

 Each day, landfills produce millions of cubic feet of methane gas, a natural, invisible result of the decomposition of organic materials.
 In the U.S., landfills are the third-largest contributor to human-related methane emissions.
 Several months after the waste is disposed, methane-producing bacteria begin to decompose the waste and generate the gas.
 Production of landfill gases generally peaks in about seven years, but landfills can continue to produce gases for more than 50 years.